 There are ample shopping opportunities inside the Ferry Building as well, at places like Beekind, a purveyor of delicious local honeys, Heath Ceramics — known for their beautifully handcrafted ceramic dishware — and Book Passage, a local gathering spot filled with literary wonders.
 Taste local olive oils, sip cups of artisan Dandelion Chocolate, and peruse a vast selection of mouthwatering cheeses.
 In fact, the Ferry Building has so much to explore, it's worth allotting a large chunk of time here, even on a non-farmers market day.

-There are both bicycle rental stations and Ford GoBike stations at strategic spots along the Embarcadero, and City Kayak, just north of the ballpark, offers options for exploring the bay by canoe, kayak, or stand-up paddleboard (SUP).
+There are both bicycle rental stations and Lyft Bay Wheels stations at strategic spots along the Embarcadero, and City Kayak, just north of the ballpark, offers options for exploring the bay by canoe, kayak, or stand-up paddleboard (SUP).

 Where to Eat & Drink